cakephp/docs/en/orm/associations.rst

 - **propertyName**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & plural name of the association so ``comments`` in our example.
 - **strategy**: Defines the query strategy to use.
-Defaults to 'select'.
-The other valid value is 'subquery', which replaces the ``IN`` list with an equivalent subquery.
+Can be set to 'select' or 'subquery', which replaces the ``IN`` list with an equivalent subquery.
 - **saveStrategy**: Either 'append' or 'replace'.
 When 'append' the current records are appended to any records in the database.
 When 'replace' associated records not in the current set will be removed.
 If the foreign key is a null able column